emstoudenmire/Spider.jl/README.md

 # Spider.jl

-Spider is a static website generator that is simple to use, understand, and extend
+Spider is a static website generator that is simple to use and extend